LeonardoGoller/LeonardoGoller.github.io/about.markdown

 ## What is 11DE784A?

 It is the speed of light in hexadecimal.
-It's also my username on GitHub (and GitLab).

 *[email]: ayush [dot] singh [at] niser [dot] ac [dot] in *[speed of light]: 299,792,458 m/s